hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine_scale_set.html.markdown

 * `enabled` - (Optional) Should the Spot-Try-Restore feature be enabled?
 The Spot-Try-Restore feature will attempt to automatically restore the evicted Spot Virtual Machine Scale Set VM instances opportunistically based on capacity availability and pricing constraints.
 Possible values are `true` or `false`.
 Defaults to `false`.
 Changing this forces a new resource to be created.

 * `timeout` - (Optional) The length of time that the Virtual Machine Scale Set should attempt to restore the Spot VM instances which have been evicted.
 The time duration should be between `15` minutes and `120` minutes (inclusive).
 The time duration should be specified in the ISO 8601 format.
-Defaults to `90` minutes (e.g. `PT1H30M`).
+Defaults to `PT1H`.
 Changing this forces a new resource to be created.

 ---